mauricioaniche/springlint/README.md

 ```
 usage: java -jar smellycat
  -arch <arg>          Architecture ('springmvc', 'android')
  -o,--output <arg>    Path to the output.
-It should end with '.html'
+Should be a dir ending with /
+ -otype <arg>         Type of the output: 'csv', 'html'
  -p,--project <arg>   Path to the project
 ```

 # Publications

 TODO: list of publications here

-TODO: how to cite?

 # References